Mellin-type Functional Integrals with Applications to Quantum Field Theory and Number Theory: Exponential exercises

-The second line follows from the left-invariance of the Haar measure, and the third line from the fact that $\beta$ and $g$ commute.
+The second line follows from the left-invariance of the Haar measure, and the third line from the fact that $a$ and $g$ commute and $\rho$ is a representation.
 Most of the time we will absorb the normalization ${\mathcal{N}}_\Gamma(\alpha)$ into the measure.